uoc-advanced-html-css/uoc-boilerplate/README.md

 ### Build commands

-To launch a local development server and live monitor changes, run this command on the project folder:

-* `npm run start`

 To build compiled assets, run one of these commands on the project folder:

 * `npm run build` - Compile the files on the assets folder, inject `<style>` and `<script>` tags on the .html files.
 * `npm run build:production` - The same as the command above but also optimize assets.

+To launch a local development server and live monitor changes, run this command on the project folder (a build is required first):

+* `npm run start`

 The compiled assets will be saved to the `dist/` folder.